 STROLL AND ROLL

 A campaign led by residents in Plaza Midwood, and sponsored by the Plaza Midwood Neighborhood Association (PMNA) and Sustain Charlotte, urging City Council to improve pedestrian and bicycling safety by implementing a complete street design on the main streets in Plaza Midwood.
-Find out more and sign the petition at the Stroll & Roll Facebook page.
+Find out more HERE.

 PMNA is working in conjunction with CDOT to improve safety and driving conditions on both Parkwood Avenue and The Plaza.
 This will involve a reduction of traffic lanes, the addition of bike lanes, new crosswalks and other safety initiatives.